A quick way to check if your signed PDF contract is qualified and verifiable

 It is very costly and complex to provide regulation standard signatures.
 Serious vendors will go through the process because not having it puts the business at very serious risks.

-So why is it important to check the validity of your signed PDF contracts?
+So why is it important to check the validity of your electronic signature?